r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [ certutil ] aditional download/execute remote method
+      [ certutil - Additional Methods for Remote Download ]
-      Sometimes we need to use non-conventional methods to deliver our agent to target system and bypass detection, in this situation certutil can be an ussefull method.
+      Sometimes we need to use non-conventional methods to deliver our agent to target system and bypass detection, in this situation certutil can be an useful asset.

 <br />